akula-barakula/power-of-attorney/README.md

 **Aggregator app runs on:** http://localhost:8082

 **Get aggregated power of attorneys:**
-  - do HTTP GET request to http://localhost:8082/aggregator/power-of-attorneys?user=Super%20duper%20employee
+  - send HTTP GET request to http://localhost:8082/aggregator/power-of-attorneys?user=Super%20duper%20employee
   - value of "user" query param has to match grantor or grantee from one of power of attorneys.

 **SOAP UI project:**